 Snowflake

-Snowflake is a popular cloud-based data storage platform that offers data warehousing, storage, and analytics services.
-Using our official, native Snowflake integration, you can power Bloomreach Engagement with data stored in your Snowflake tables.
+Snowflake is a cloud-based data platform for warehousing, storage, and analytics.
+Using the Snowflake integration, you can power Bloomreach with data stored in your Snowflake tables.

 You can import the following data from Snowflake: